 - Usually two numeracy and two literacy homeworks each week.
+These will usually be paper based but there may be an online homework set using our PurpleMash learning platform.
 Occasionally a World Around Us homework may be given.
 Thursday is for revision of spellings/tables and occasionally a research homework (this does not have to be completed for the next day). - Homework should be presented as neatly as possible. - Please check your child's homework but don't do it for them! - PLEASE SIGN YOUR CHILD'S HOMEWORK.
 This is important as it lets me know that you have seen the work that your child is handing in.
 It indicates your approval for the standard that your child has produced.
 If you are unhappy with your child's effort, ask them to improve it. - If the presentation of homework is unacceptable, it may be sent home to be repeated.